+Great.
+Thanks.
+Good morning.
 Good quarter, guys.
 Just a couple from me.
 I just want to clarify something, Bill.
-You were talking about this a lot here just so people understand.
-We understand the business is lumpy here and think we got some color around kind of the seasonality; we all know that there is a seasonal uptick.
-But it sounds like the underlying health of the business, in your opinion, is improving, although the step up from what we've seen is sort of this \$125 million to \$150 million range, could be at least near term dictated by seasonality and you're not ready to say, we're starting to move back up towards those previous or higher GMV guidance ranges.
+I mean, you're talking about this a lot here just so people understand.
+We understand the business is lumpy here, and think we got some color around kind of the seasonality.
+We all know that there's a seasonal uptick.
+But it sounds like the underlying health of the business in your opinion is improving, although the step-up from what we've seen is sort of this \$125 million to \$150 million range could be at least near term dictated by seasonality and you're not ready to say, you know, we're starting to move back up towards those previous or higher GMV guidance ranges.
 Is that all fair?